 Stargazers live around the world but are most commonly found in the Atlantic and Pacific oceans.
-They are found in shallow and deep waters but usually prefer warmer ocean parts.
-They spend most of their lives on the ocean floor around bays and estuaries, commonly at depths of around 35 meters or so.
+They are found in shallow and deep waters but usually prefer warmer seas.
+They spend most of their lives on the ocean floor near bays and estuaries, commonly at depths of around 35 meters or so.

 They are known for burying themselves using their side fins like shovels, up to their eyes on the top of their head, in the sand where they can wait for prey to pass by or to protect themselves from other animals.
 Their brown/grey coloring also helps these unusual fish disguise themselves on the ocean floor.

 Stargazers use ambush techniques in order to capture their prey.
 They lay in wait, buried underneath the sand, for a suitable meal to pass over their heads before using their relatively large mouth like a vacuum.
-Their upward-facing eyes and mouth make latching on to a passing fish or crab very easy.
+Their upward-facing eyes and mouth make latching on to a passing smaller fish or a crab very easy.

 Interestingly, some species also have a lure attached to the bottom of their mouths.
 This is another feature they can use to attract prey (because it looks like a worm).
 They extend this lure out of their mouths, and the sand in which they’re hiding and passing fish will see it as a worm and be drawn to it.